-- Puck Pursuit: relentless in situations when closest to puck.
+- a.
+Puck Pursuit: relentless in situations when closest to puck.
 Second effort.
 Tenacity.
-Stops and Starts.
-Good sticks stick positioning to take away lanes or angling - Backchecking/Forechecking: going hard through the middle.
-Finishing Checks no swooping. - Assertiveness/Competitiveness: Corner battles, netfront battles, getting in shooting lanes, don't give up on the play once the puck is lost immediately try to get it back. - Stamina: has the conditioning to outwork the opponent, hussles back to the bench at the end of shifts.
+Stops and starts.
+Good sticks stick positioning to take away lanes or angling. - b.
+Backchecking/Forechecking: going hard through the middle.
+Finishing Checks no swooping. - c.
+Assertiveness/Competitiveness: Corner battles, net front battles, getting in shooting lanes, don't give up on the play once the puck is lost immediately try to get it back.